zby/LLMEasyTools/README.md

     tools=get_tool_defs([contact_user]),
     tool_choice={"type": "function", "function": {"name": "contact_user"}},
 )
-# There might be more than one tool calls and more than one result
+# There might be more than one tool calls in a single response so results are a list
 results = process_response(response, [contact_user])

 pprint(results[0].output)